Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.

 6. Your hero image needs to direct people towards the registration form

-Place it strategically so it draws the user’s eyes to your call to action, usually a sign-up form.
+Place it strategically to draw the user’s eyes to your call to action, usually a sign-up form.

 7. Keep the number of required form fields to the minimum

-Your sign-up form doesn’t need to ask for more than a user is willing to give up.
+Your sign-up form doesn’t need more than a user will give up.
 If possible, eliminate all fields and keep the email address field only.
-People are much more willing to sign up if it takes them less time and energy.
+People are much more willing to sign up if it takes less time and energy.

 8. Only one call to action (CTA) per page

-You want visitors to do one thing – not a lot of different things.
-Eliminate all unnecessary CTAs that don’t serve your main CTA.
-If you want people to subscribe to your list, just stick to that and avoid throwing other offers at them.
+You want visitors to do one thing – not many different things.
+Eliminate all unnecessary CTAs that don’t serve your primary CTA.
+If you want people to subscribe to your list, stick to that and avoid throwing other offers at them.

 9. Benefit-driven CTA text

-When you ask people to take an action, such as to subscribe to your list, it’s always the best practice to be clear about what’s in it for them.
-Help them understand the benefit they will enjoy in exchange for giving up their email.
+When you ask people to take action, such as subscribing to your list, it’s always the best practice to be clear about what’s in it for them.
+Help them understand the benefits they will enjoy in exchange for giving up their email.

 10. Above-the-fold CTA

 Your CTA elements (usually an opt-in form and a button) should be visible without the user having to scroll down.
-Test your page on mobile as well to make sure it is visible on smaller screens.
+Test your mobile page to make sure it is visible on smaller screens.

 11. Striking CTA button

 Beneath your form (or next to it, if it’s a horizontal one), there will be a button.
-That CTA button needs to have a vivid color, an easy-to-read font and a maximum of five words.
+That CTA button must have a vivid color, an easy-to-read font, and a maximum of five words.

 12. Stripped out navigation